funwithflutter/lit_firebase_auth/README.md

  ```

 ## Authentication Providers
-For the time being, Lit Firebase auth will only directly provide Google and Apple sign in.

-**NOTE:** Apple requires Apple sign in to be enalbed if any other third-party sign-in option is used.

 The supported third-party providers are:
 * Google
 * Apple
 * Github
 * Twitter

+**NOTE:** Apple requires Apple sign in to be enalbed if any other third-party sign-in option is used.

 These need to be enabled in the `LitAuthInit` widget.
 ```dart